shvaf/shvaf.github.io/_pages/about.md

 ⛰️ Outside of data, you’ll usually find me outside, enjoying the mountains by camping or hiking in the beautiful Pacific Northwest.

+If you want to contact me, my LinkedIn is [here](https://www.linkedin.com/in/stamatiavafeas/) and my email is shvafeas@gmail.com.

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.